relatedcode/RelatedDB/README.md

 let db = RDatabase(path: "yourpath/db.sqlite")
 ```

-### Define Object
+### Define an Object

-RelatedDB provides a protocol that helps to manipulate database rows as regular objects.
+RelatedDB provides a protocol that allows you to manipulate database rows as regular objects.

 ```swift
 class User: NSObject, RDObject {